mjlee111/esp32_wifi_deauther/README.md

 - **Network Security Testing:** Test the robustness and security of your WiFi networks.
 - **Educational Purposes:** Learn about WiFi networks, how they operate, and common vulnerabilities.
 - **Network Analysis:** Quickly scan and display information about nearby WiFi networks for analysis or troubleshooting.

-### Disclaimer ⚠️

-**This project is intended for educational and ethical purposes only.
-The use of deauthentication attacks may be illegal in your country or region.
-Please ensure that you have proper authorization before using this firmware to test any network.**

 ## Contributing
 Feel free to submit issues, feature requests, and pull requests to improve the package.